HfelpsO/HfelpsO/README.md

 - 🤔 I’m curioso in: Videojogos
 - 🤓 I’m currently aprendendo: Computador
 - 🤝 I’m looking to colaborar on: Amigo
-- 🐓 How to alcançar me: Via bluetooth
+- 🐓 How to alcançar me: Via zipzop
-- 💀 Pronomes: Eu
+- 💀 Pronomes: Ele/Dele
-- ㊙ Divertido fact: Brasil
+- ㊙ Divertido fact: Brasil il il il

 <!---
 HfelpsO/HfelpsO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.